ysimp/pdl-wiki/README.md

 There are two ways to extract the raw tabular data from either the HTML code (used by the web browser to describe the page) or the Wikitext (a markup language used).
 ## Goal of the project
 - Understanding the existing project (Wikipedia Matrix Project: The Truth of the former group M1 MIAGE 2018 - 2019).
--Improving the project at the documentation, code and test levels.
+- Improving the project at the documentation, code and test levels.
 - Improvement of the two extractors.
 ## Functionality supported
 The project has a file that contains 336 Wikipedia URLs.
 The software generates a CSV file for each table on the page.
 These files are in an output directory that contains tables from two different sources: